frubesss/logo-icons-lookup-api-deno/.github/PULL_REQUEST_TEMPLATE.md

-### If you are adding a logo, please check off the following:
+### Logo Addition Checklist

-- [ ] Logo filenames are named after the company it represents
+If you are adding a logo, please ensure that you:

-- [ ] Logos are a square in dimensions
+- [ ] Name the logo files after the company they represent.
-- [ ] They are not a duplicate of other logos in the repository
+- [ ] Ensure logos are square in dimensions and the original image is no less than 200x200 pixels.
-- [ ] The logos represent the company in question
+- [ ] Check that the logos are not duplicates of other logos in the repository.
-- [ ] Logo filenames are lowercase
+- [ ] Confirm that the logo is not in SVG format.